ThePoShWolf/Modrify/PSMutagen.Skyrim/docs/Get-SkyrimMod.md

 ```

 ### -Path
-The fully qualified path to the mod.
+The fully qualified path to the mod file.

 ```yaml
 Type: ModPath